ec-europa/rdf_entity/README.md

 System admin -> Users -> SPARQL (edit)
 Account roles -> Put SPARQL_UPDATE in 'Selected'

-## Connecting Drupal to the Sparql endpoint
+## Connecting Drupal to the SPARQL endpoint
 The following example demonstrates the use with a local Virtuoso installation.
 To connect Drupal to the endpoint, the db connection should be added to the settings.php file.